-Rationale: These projects have allocated the funding and implemented the business as planner through a firmly equipped management and operation system and high transparency as described below.
+Rationale: These projects have allocated the funding and implemented the business as planner through a firmly equipped management and operation system and high transparency as described below a.

-1. Appropriateness and Transparency concerning selection standard and processes of the use of proceeds a.
 Social goals

+1. Appropriateness and Transparency concerning selection standard and processes of the use of proceeds

-This section reviews the objectives to be achieved through sustainability bonds, the appropriateness of project selection criteria and processes, and the appropriateness of the process, and the appropriateness to be properly disclosed to investors and others.
+This section reviews the objectives to be achieved through sustainability bonds, the appropriateness of project selection criteria and processes, and the appropriateness of the process, and the appropriateness of the process to be properly disclosed to investors and others.